FFFF-0000h/Tech-Scrolls/README.md

 - **object**: a type that refers to a compound value where you can set properties (named locations) that each hold their own values of any type. _See [dot notation](#d) and [bracket notation](#b)_.

 - **Object-Oriented Programming (OOP)**: A programming paradigm that organizes software design around data, or objects, rather than functions and logic.
+Object-oriented programming is a type of computer programming/software design that focuses on the creation of objects that have specific and unique attributes and abilities.
+In OOP, computer programs are made up of these created objects that then interact with one another.
+This is in contrast to earlier programming languages that focus more on the process of turning input data into output data rather than the data (objects) itself.
+Examples of OOP languages include Ruby, PHP, and Python.

 - **objective**: a metric that your algorithm is trying to optimize.